ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

     docker build . -t dpf-core:v2023_2_pre0 --build-arg DPF_VERSION=232 --build-arg DPF_SERVER_FILE=ansys_dpf_server_lin_v2023.2.pre0.zip

-4. To run the DPF Docker container, see the :ref:`License terms<target_to_license_terms>` section.
+4. To run the DPF Docker container, see the :ref:`DPF Preview License Agreement<target_to_license_terms>` section.

 License terms
 -------------

+.. _target_to_license_terms:

 DPF Preview License Agreement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _target_to_license_terms:

-DPF Server is protected using license terms specified in the DPFPreviewLicenseAgreement file that
+DPF Server use is protected using license terms specified in the DPFPreviewLicenseAgreement file that
 can be found on the Ansys Customer Portal.

 To accept the DPF User Licensing Agreement terms, the following environment variable must be set: